What budget for activities and outings Benin?

 What budget to eat Benin?

-Bars and cafés are generally open all day from 8 or 9 am until 11 pm, or even 1 am for some.
-Some bars organize concerts by local bands, especially in Cotonou
+Bars and cafés are generally open all day from 8 or 9am, until 11pm, or even 1am for some.
+Some bars organize concerts by local bands, especially in Cotonou.

-You should expect to pay 400 FCFA for a small Beninoise, the local beer, in 25 cl bottles.
-For a cocktail, you should count between 2,500 and 3,000 FCFA.
-For a soda, which in Benin is called a "sucrerie", count 300 FCFA.
+Petite Béninoise, the local beer, costs 500 FCFA in 25 cl bottles.
+A cocktail costs between 2,500 and 3,000 FCFA.
+A soda, known in Benin as a "sucrerie", costs 300 FCFA.

 What is the budget for accommodation Benin?